 In the movie »Her« regisseur Spike Jonze chose reduction and uniformation as his tool to visualize that the setting is situated within the future (FIG2).
 Thinking of reduction, LeCorbusiers method of photographic manipulation comes to mind.
 To allude to his idea of future architecture, he more than once manipulated images of buildings, such as the ones of the silos in Buenos Aires of 1923.
 He removed the classicistical pediments for the purpose of visual magic and architectural speculation (FIG3).
 The approach of speculation within architecture is, not only since archigrams »Walking Cities« (FIG4), a common and accepted tool within and outside of the discipline to encourage a discourse and request of our future environments and its representations.

 Having a look on the typedesign craft, it seems since a certain amount of time—since the emergence of grotesk letters—typedesigners have not been that eager looking for an answer to this question.
 On the contrary, there were never as much historical revivals as nowadays.
 While also the technical progress influenced the visuality of typography, it did not happen that much in terms of aesthetics, the invention of the screen happened roughly 80 years ago, and already 50 years passed since the »New Alphabet« of Wim Crouwel (FIG5).
-Technical progress didn’t stop, but for some it doesn’t enter into the general aesthetics of typefaces.
+Technical progress didn’t stop, but for some reasons it doesn’t enter into the general aesthetics of typefaces.
 If technical possibilties like variable fonts will change that, time will tell.

 Inspired by the CERN presentation we were searching for more examples where gaphic design has the implied task to visualize future.
 Finally the »Mission Patches« (FIG6) which are created for every initiated spaceflight mission by the NASA are an insightful matter: Graphics and letterings on these patches contain the task to communicate the events and framework of each mission within a narrow space.
 As the NASA is researching central questions of human existence in a progressive way, it stands to reason that the visual language of the »Mission Patches« should communicate in the same visionary manner.
 A closer look showed that almost every patch contains uppercase sans serif typefaces.
 Apparently for NASA the future is visualised in sans serifs, majuscules.